Big Ten comeback: Michigan topples LSU 86-78

 ”That’s the test of the Big Ten, honestly,” Brooks said. ”We get tested every night.”

 The Wolverines moved on to their fourth straight Sweet 16, where they’ll play No. 4 Florida State next weekend.
-Michigan will be the best chance left for a conference that has already seen another 1 seed (Illinois), a 2 (Ohio State) and a 4 (Purdue) hit the highway.
+They’ll represent the only chance left for a conference that has lost everyone, from No. 1 seed (Illinois), to No. 2 Ohio State, all the way down to 11th-seeded Michigan State, a perennial power that went out in the play-in round.

 ”I mean, it’s March Madness for a reason,” Brooks said. ”You’re going to get the best shot from everyone.
 I still think the Big Ten is a really good conference.
 We just had some losses.”